 Goonhilly opens new data centre with green HPC platform for AI and ML

-UK-based Goonhilly Earth Station has opened its new data centre, while at the same time flexed its eco credentials with the launch of a managed green high performance computing (HPC) platform for artificial intelligence and machine learning on demand.
+UK-based Goonhilly Earth Station has opened its new data center, while at the same time flexed its eco credentials with the launch of a managed green high performance computing (HPC) platform for artificial intelligence and machine learning on demand.

 The satellite communications innovator is one of the first organisations in the UK to deploy a liquid immersion cooling system to mitigate the power demands of HPC.
 Goonhilly's green platform is designed to meet the data-intensive needs of the automotive, life sciences and space/aerospace marketplaces.
-Additionally, its onsite array of solar panels can support the data centre's full power requirements of 500KW, and local wind power will be added to the mix shortly.
+Additionally, its onsite array of solar panels can support the data center's full power requirements of 500KW, and local wind power will be added to the mix shortly.

-According to Chris Roberts, gead of data centre and cloud at Goonhilly, says the company's goal is to create a UK hub for AI and ML services that acts as a marketplace and allows academia and enterprise to collaborate and share ideas.
+According to Chris Roberts, gead of data center and cloud at Goonhilly, says the company's goal is to create a UK hub for AI and ML services that acts as a marketplace and allows academia and enterprise to collaborate and share ideas.